 Ever since I settled in Pennsylvania a few years ago, I’ve found myself going to the Elizabethtown Fair in Lancaster County.
 This year, I decided to try and shoot some photos of the fair’s buildings and rides after dark.
 While I got several shots that I liked, this photo of one of the food stands was by far my favorite shot of the night.

 What I especially love about this shot is the beautiful color and the movement of the people around the stand that showcases how busy these local fairs can be.
-If you’ve never visited your local fair, I’d definitely recommend it, as they are great places to have fun, people watch, and shoot some photos.
+If you’ve never visited your local fair in PA, I’d definitely recommend it, as they are great places to have fun, people watch, and shoot some photos.

 Photo #4: Carrie Furnace, Allegheny County